rileyleague/rileyleague.github.io/_pages/publications.md

 with Dylan Fitz \
 Published in _Journal of Development Studies_, 2021, [Published Version](https://www.tandfonline.com/doi/full/10.1080/00220388.2021.1928640?src=), [Working Paper Version](https://rileyleague.github.io/files/bolsa_schooling.pdf)

-**Takeaway:** Positive rainfall shocks cause lower-income children in Brazil to substitute away from schooling and toward paid labor, but the Bolsa Família program acts as a partial safety net that stabilises human capital investments during short-run shocks.
+**Takeaway:** Positive rainfall shocks cause lower-income children in Brazil to substitute away from schooling and toward paid labor, but the Bolsa Família program acts as a partial safety net that stabilizes human capital investments during short-run shocks.

 ### [The Impact of Early-Life Shocks on Adult Welfare in Brazil: Questions of Measurement and Timing](https://rileyleague.github.io/publications/impact-of-early-life)
 with Dylan Fitz \